scrapy/scrapy/docs/topics/downloader-middleware.rst

 Implementing support for a new parser
 -------------------------------------

-You can implement support for a new robots.txt_ parser by implementing the interface described below.
+You can implement support for a new robots.txt_ parser by subclassing the abstract base class :class:`~scrapy.robotstxt.RobotParser` and implementing the methods described below.

-.. class:: scrapy.robotstxt.RobotsParser

-    .. method:: from_crawler(crawler, robotstxt_body)

-      Parse the content of a robots.txt_ file as bytes.
-This must be a class method.
-      It must return a new instance of the parser backend.

-      :param crawler: crawler which made the request
-      :type crawler: :class:`~scrapy.crawler.Crawler` instance

-      :param robotstxt_body: content of a robots.txt_ file.
-      :type robotstxt_body: bytes

-    .. method:: allowed(url, user_agent)

-      Return ``True`` if  ``user_agent`` is allowed to crawl ``url``, otherwise return ``False``.

-      :param url: Absolute URL
-      :type url: string

-      :param user_agent: User agent
-      :type user_agent: string

-    .. method:: sitemaps()

-      Return a generator yielding URL to sitemaps on the website.
-If there is no sitemap specified, return an empty generator.

-    .. method:: crawl_delay(user_agent)
+.. module:: scrapy.robotstxt

-      Return time (in seconds) specified with ``Crawl-delay`` directive as a float.
-If nothing is specified, return ``None``.

-      :param user_agent: User agent to find ``Crawl-delay`` for.
-      :type user_agent: string
+   :synopsis: robots.txt parser interface and implementations

-    .. method:: preferred_host()
+.. autoclass:: RobotParser

-       Return preferred domain specified with ``Host`` directive.
-If nothing is specified, return ``None``.
+   :members:

 .. _robots.txt: http://www.robotstxt.org/